DaviDevMod/focus-trap/packages/use-simple-focus-trap/README.md

 ## Nice to know

-- Each focus trap is stateless :zap: and the hook can cause a rerender only when a trap is demolished or a new trap is created.
+- Each focus trap is stateless :zap: and the hook can cause a rerender only when a trap is created or demolished.

 - A web page can live without focus trap :speak_no_evil:

-  So the hook has been build to be resilient and can, for example, be caled with `undefined` without crashing your application :shield:
+  So the hook has been built to be resilient and can, for example, be caled with `undefined` without crashing your application :shield:
   Errors are thrown only in development, for cases like: no valid `root` is provided; at any given time there are no tabbable elements in the trap; it has been attempted to resume, pause or demolish an inexistent trap.

 ## Special thanks :blue_heart:

-The logic for the treatement of edge cases, in matter of browser consistency regarding tabbing around in a page, is took from [tabbable](https://github.com/focus-trap/tabbable).
+The logic for the treatement of edge cases, in matter of browser consistency regarding tabbability and tab indexes, is took from [tabbable](https://github.com/focus-trap/tabbable).

 This small library has been around for many years and, at the time of writing, can boast 180 dependant packages and one million weekly downloads while having zero open issues :scream: which makes feel safe about the reliability of the edge case logic.